Personal Property Secured Transactions Act

 Article 37

-The provisions of Chapter II, Article 17, paragraphs 2 and 3 and Articles 18 to 22 shall apply mutatis mutandis to the trustor and trustee in a possession in trust.
+The provisions of Chapter II, Article 17, paragraphs 2 and 3 and Articles 18 to 22 shall apply mutatis mutandis to the trustor and trustee in possession of the trust.

 Chapter V (deleted)